Pennsylvania Sports Betting

 Pennsylvania Online Poker

 Legal online poker came to Pennsylvania in 2019 with the launch of PokerStars PA in partnership with Mount Airy Casino Resort.
-Several additional online poker sites launched in 2021, finally bringing some competition to the PA online poker market.
+Several additional online poker sites launched in 2021, bringing some competition to the PA online poker market.

 Currently, the following operators hold Pennsylvania online poker licenses:

-With a population of nearly 13 million, Pennsylvania is the largest state to legalize online poker to date.
 As a result, Pennsylvania could have a large positive impact on the US online poker market as a whole by joining the Multi-State Internet Gaming Association (MSIGA) to share tables with other states.

-Pennsylvania alone would double the potential player pool of the MSIGA to significantly increase liquidity across the network.
 Pennsylvania officials have not committed to joining the MSIGA as lingering questions regarding the Wire Act are resolved, but state law includes provisions that permit officials to enter “interactive gaming reciprocal agreements” provided such agreements are compatible with state and federal law.

 Pennsylvania Online Lottery

 Pennsylvania’s 2017 gambling expansion bill also included reforms for the state lottery.
-Most notably, the law granted the Pennsylvania Lottery permission to take most of its games online.
-Some of the authorized Pennsylvania online lottery games include tickets to traditional draw games, instant win scratch card games, and keno.
+Most notably, the law granted the Pennsylvania Lottery permission to offer most of its games online.

 Not long after the PA legislature sent that bill to Governor Wolf, he announced that he would be authorizing the Pennsylvania Lottery to operate virtual sports betting terminals in authorized locations such as bars and taverns.